ajwills72/rmip/docs/teacher_notes.md

 ### High intensity session

-As in week 4, the whole session is dedicated to achieving the following goal:
+The whole session is dedicated to achieving the following goal:
 Have a working, bug-checked OpenSesame script ready to go.

 ### Homework